 One Clarification Before We Begin

 Before we go any further, I want to be very clear on one thing.
-None of what you are going to read here should be in any way interpreted or used to justify animal abuse.
+None of what you are going to read here should in any way be interpreted or used to justify animal abuse.
 There are plenty of poor examples on social media who show off their dog abuse with prong or e-collars.
 All in the name of behavior training.
 They have large online followings and are quite proud of themselves.
 I despise these dog abusers more than you can possibly imagine.
 These are not dog trainers.
 They are a disgrace to our profession.

 When I talk about punishment and reinforcement in this article, I am talking about the proper application of learning science.
 Making dogs scream in pain, cower, shut down, or fear the trainer is not part of that.
 Naturally, punishment never sounds like a good thing.
 But it technically means to make a behavior less likely to occur in the future.
 That is definitely necessary at times.
 Anyone who has ever had a dog that needed to stop doing something understands that.
 It just matters a lot HOW we go about stopping unacceptable (i.e. dangerous or destructive) behaviors.
-In contrast, reinforcement means to make a behavior more likely to occur in the future.
+In contrast, reinforcement means making a behavior more likely to occur in the future.

 Those definitions should make it clear.
 Reinforcement is used to create or encourage behaviors.
 Punishment is used to stop or discourage behaviors.